-9 Floppy Facts About Basset Hounds
+9 Facts About Basset Hounds

 Basset comes from the French word bas, which means low, or short.
 But just because they’re short doesn’t mean they’re delicate: These dogs are typically only 14 inches tall but weigh a whopping 50 to 60 pounds on average.

 French aristocrats bred these dogs from bloodhounds to use while hunting (both bassets and bloodhounds are said to be descendants of St. Hubert hounds).
 They were used to track a variety of animals, but especially rabbits and hares.
 The squat canines were tasked with scaring the animals out of the brush, allowing hunters to swoop in and nab their prey.

 3. Basset hounds are the second-best sniffers in the canine kingdom.

 Second only to one (the bloodhound), these dogs have a serious sense of smell.
 Basset hounds have more than 220 million smell receptors, and the portion of their brains responsible for the sense of smell is 40 times that of a human’s (humans, by the way, have around just 5 million scent receptors).
 Using their complex noses, they can take in a big range of smells simultaneously and home in on just one.
 Once they’ve targeted a scent, the dogs can follow it for impressive distances.

 4. Their long ears serve a purpose ...

 The dog’s large, floppy ears have a job to do.
 As a basset hound trots across the ground, its ears help waft smells directly to its face, while its dewlap (the loose skin underneath its chin) helps trap them.

 5. ...
 And so does their short stature.